bakerkretzmar/movements-of-movements/content/collections/documents/turning-the-tide-on-canada-the-empire-genuine-reconciliation-pluriversality-and-indigeneity.md

         text: '[10]'
       -
         type: text
-        text: ' in the Canadian context of the rights-recognition agenda as the platform for re-conceptualizing pluri-versality on the global stage.
+        text: ' in the Canadian context of the rights-recognition agenda as the platform for re-conceptualizing pluriversality on the global stage.
 The paper explains how the rights-recognition model'
       -
         type: text
         marks: